This The Big Book of Madness review was made after playing the game eight times.

-At the beginning of the game, players choose their student.
-Each of the students starts with the same four basic spells, but they will also have their own unique starting decks and a special ability.
+At the beginning of a game of The Big Book of Madness, players get to choose their students.
+The students start with the same four basic spells, but they also have their own unique starting decks and special abilities.

 The Madness deck is your enemy in this game.
 Some of the monsters (and their curses) will force you to take madness cards, which clog up your deck and slow you down.
 These cards are tough to get rid of and can’t be discarded at the end of your turn.
 If you ever end up with a hand full of madness cards, you will be out of the game (because you’ve gone mad!).

 You begin each turn with six cards in your hand and you must figure out the best way to use them.
 During the action phase, you will use your element cards to deal with curses; upgrade your deck with higher-valued elements; cure madness; or learn better spells.

 Another option that you have during your turn is to add one of your cards to the support pool.
 This is a great way to work cooperatively to destroy curses or to get madness cards out of other players’ hands.

 The game has six rounds, and in each round players face a different monster with a different mix of curses.
 You don’t have to defeat all of the monsters, but you do have to beat the last monster in the book.
 It is pretty much impossible to beat that sixth monster without destroying many of the other monsters’ curses, so you can’t just skip them.

 If the players are able to destroy all of a monster’s curses during a round, they will all get a bonus.
 If they leave even one curse, then they will all suffer the failure penalty.

 So, to sum up, there are three ways to lose:

 The only way to beat the game is to destroy all of the final monster’s curses.